 The Lake Tahoe basin is brimming with historic landmarks and it’s arguable that the rich, blue waters tell stories of the past.
 Amongst the tales of settlers and memoirs of Tahoe’s original pioneers, one of the most prominent Tahoe locations is still constantly bustling with crowds and filled with bright lights and ‘big city’ energy – casinos.
 Like other landmarks in the area, Tahoe’s casinos have embedded roots and tell tales of the past, making them a desired destination on one’s trip through the mountain towns that surround the lake.

 While California and Nevada split the territory of Tahoe towns, once crossing over the Nevada state border, one can expect the warm welcome of buildings filled with slot machines, endless cocktails, and 24-hour gaming – all just a short walk away from the sandy beaches that brim Lake Tahoe.
 Each Tahoe casino holds its own bit of extra magic that one can only experience when stepping foot inside.
-Here are some with a unique history in the Lake Tahoe basin.

 North Lake Tahoe Casinos